snavaes/nlgids.london/md/gids.en.md

 Not boring dates, but interesting stories about kings, queens, famous people and also everyday life.

+I also teamed up with a network a Dutch [guides all over the world](http://www.wereldstadgidsen).

 Contact [me](mailto:ans@nlgids.london) if you have questions or just wants some tips.